wp-plugins/woocommerce-checkout-manager/readme.txt

 4. Add or Remove the required attribute from each new field created.

 5. The new fields that you created their data are added to the Order Summary & Receipt under "Additional information."

+6. Choose to disable the fields title name Additional information on the checkout page and/or checkout details (summary) & Receipt.

 = Notes* =
 1. You must include the abbreviation for the custom field WITHOUT spaces.